Users (one physical user = one AWS user) and Groups (groups contain only users, no subgroups)

 Encryption

 Best practice is to lock away or delete the root user access keys.
-Never store in an S3 bucket, even if encrypted.
+Never store in an S3 bucket, even if encrypted

-Data at rest
+Server-side encryption at rest

-SSE-C: use customer-provided keys and manage them yourself (on-prem)
+SSE-C: use customer-provided keys and manage them yourself

-SSE-S3: Amazon manages the keys
+SSE-S3, SSE-SQS, SSE-DDB: Amazon manages the keys

 SSE-KMS: keys are managed in Amazon Key Management Service